ImFusionGmbH/public-demos/ExampleRGBDReconstruction/README.md

 ### Linking directly against ImFusion plugins

-The BrushApplication target links directly against `ImFusionRGBD` and `ImFusionLib`, which are ImFusion plugins.
+The RGBDReconstruction target links directly against `ImFusionRGBD` and `ImFusionLib`, which are ImFusion plugins.
-To make sure that these plugins are loaded at runtime, we need to set the `loadPlugins` boolean member of `Framework::InitConfig` to `true`.
+To make sure that these plugins are loaded at runtime, we need to set the `loadPlugins` boolean member of `Framework::InitConfig` to `true` or you could directly load the respective plugin as done in the code.
-Although you could initialize the plugin by instantiating its corresponding ImFusionPlugin class, this will not ensure that dependent parts or even the core ImFusionLib are initialized correctly.

 ## Standalone Application

-The application allows reconstruction 3D surfaces in the form of a Mesh from RGBD sensor streams or playbacks.
+The application allows reconstruction of 3D surfaces in the form of a Mesh from RGBD sensor streams or playbacks.